tschf/oracle-db-book/SQL/functions/instr.md

 #INSTR

 `instr` searches for one string, within another, and returns the starting index of the string being searched for.
 Another common name for this function in other languages is `indexOf`.
-If the search string is not found, `0` will be returned
+If the search string is not found, `0` will be returned.

 There are five variants of this function: